How Do You Know What You Know ?

 Trust your experience.
 By experience I don’t mean your memories, I mean what is happening right here, right now.

-What I am proposing here just makes the process more efficient, because by understanding more clearly how you know what you know, you can trust your experience more, rather than getting dragged off course by theory, belief or the reactions or instructions of others.
+What I am proposing here just makes the process more efficient.
+By understanding more clearly how you know what you know, you can trust your experience more, rather than getting dragged off course by theory, belief or the reactions or instructions of others.

 What Can You Trust?

-When it comes to being aware of consciousness, you can trust your experience rather than believe the words of scientists, experts or anyone else, including those written here.
+When it comes to understanding the true nature of consciousness, you can trust your experience rather than believe the words of scientists, experts or anyone else, including those written here.

 In certain circumstances, it is wise to listen to people who have more information, more access to knowledge than you do.